|

 "Are there survivable

-alternatives?" they questioned together.
+alternatives?" they asked together.

-121. "The ship has the mass of two mountain ranges
+121. "The ship has the mass of two mountain

--- where will they hide it?"
-The oceans seemed logical but the
+oceans seemed logical but the

 natives would certainly notice.